 Summer is the best time to visit Montauk as the town comes alive with music festivals, local produce markets and all the art galleries are open, too.

-Don’t forget to try the locally-brewed Blue Point lager and stay over to the Mill House Inn (about 10 miles away) which really feels like a gorgeous Hampton’s home-away-from-home.
+Don’t forget to try the locally-brewed Blue Point lager and stay over at the Mill House Inn (about 10 miles away) which really feels like a gorgeous Hampton’s home-away-from-home.

 Read more on visiting the Hamptons, below: